On June, 6, 2019, 10:00-16:00 we organize in Graz/Austria a small Symposium on AI/Machine Learning for Digital Pathology

 Digital Pathology chances

-Major changes enabled by digital pathology include the improvement of medical decision making, new chances for education and research, and the globalization of diagnostic services.
+Major changes enabled by digital pathology include the improvement of medical decision making with new human-AI interfaces, new chances for education and research, and the globalization of diagnostic services.
 The latter allows bringing the top-level expertise essentially to any patient in the world by the use of the Internet/Web.
 This will also generate totally new business models for worldwide diagnostic services.
 Furthermore, by using AI/ML we can make new information of images accessible and quantifiable (e.g. through geometrical approaches and machine learning), which is not yet available in current diagnostics.
 Another effect will be that digital pathology and machine learning will change the education and training systems, which will be an urgently needed solution to address the global shortage of medical specialists.
 While the digitalization is called Pathology 2.0 we envision a Pathology 4.0 – and here explainable-AI will become important.

 3DHISTECH Ltd. (the name is derived from „Three-dimensional Histological Technologies”) is a leading company, developing high-performance hardware and software products for digital pathology since 1996.
 As the first European manufacturer, 3DHISTECH is one of the market leaders in the world with more than 1500 sold systems.
 Founded by Dr. Bela MOLNAR from Semmelweis University Budapest, they are pioneers in this field, and develop high speed digital slide scanners that create high quality bright field and fluorescent digital slides, digital histology software and tissue microarray machinery.
 3DHISTECH’s aim is to fully digitalize the traditional pathology workflow so that it can adapt to the ever growing demands of healthcare today.
 Furthermore, educational programs are also organized to help pathologists learn and master these new technologies easier.